andreagenos/ethereum_project/README.md

 • Test Smart Contract with Brownie and Ganache

-• Deploy on remix Sonic Smart Contract (ERC20)
+• Deploy on Remix Sonic Smart Contract (ERC20)

-• Fill out the survey and receive a reward in Sonic Tokens
+• Fill out the Survey and receive a reward in Sonic Tokens

 • Get the transaction receipt after the survey submission